rafaelgou/the-phpjs-local-docs-collection/README.md

 ## Install

-Be sure to have PHP-CLI instaled.
+Be sure to have PHP-CLI installed.

 Use a local Apache install directory for cloning.